 Best Online Bill Paying Software and Services

-Many banks, brokerages and credit cards offer free online services, including bill payment through their websites.
+Many banks, brokerages, and other financial institutions offer free online services, including bill payments through their websites.
 However, these online banking sites may not provide all the features that a dedicated online bill pay service offers.
 Consider the reasons for using online banks and their services to see if they can meet your needs.

 Financial institutions that offer bill pay services usually let you schedule payments in advance, which is useful for avoiding late payments.

 Of course, you can always visit your biller's website or online bill pay portal to pay them directly.
 When you choose this method, you provide the biller (whether it's a utility, mortgage company, phone company, or other service provider) with your financial information and authorize them to withdraw the amount of your bill.